proeung/putra/_work/ibm.md

     style: "full"
     type: "collage"
 sectionDesktopBottom:
-  - content: "
-    <h2>2022 - 2023: Carbon Sandbox Library Creation</h2>

-    <p>In addition to my contributions to the Carbon for IBM.com library, I initiated the development of Carbon for AEM – a specialized extension of the Carbon design system, designed specifically for AEM (Adobe Experience Manager) built pages and experimental prototyping.
-This sandbox library served a tool in validating innovative design components for A/B testing before their potential integration into the main upstream repository as well as launching distinct branded experiences.
-Prominent projects included the Let's Create campaign and the Watson Orchestrate product's marketing landing page.</p>
-    "
-    style: "full"
-    type: "text"
   - url: "/assets/sandbox/sandbox--ibm-leadspace.mp4"
     alt: "Video screenshot of the Let's Create Leadspace in Storybook"
     caption: "Carbon for AEM (Storybook) - Let's Create Leadspace"